Traffic fatalities are preventable. Vision Zero is a system-wide effort to end traffic-related fatalities and serious injuries for all road users.

 On average more than 425 people die each year walking, biking or driving on our city streets region-wide (MWCOG).
 Traffic-related fatalities have declined in recent years, but crashes causing injury (rather than death) are on the rise, especially among those who walk or bike.
 Traffic deaths and injuries are preventable.
 Vision Zero makes it everyone’s job—from policymakers to traffic engineers to law enforcement officials—to prevent them completely.

-Join us at the region’s first Vision Zero Summit on March 31st.
+Join us at the region’s second annual Vision Zero Summit on March 15th, 2018.

 - More than 25% of total roadway deaths in the Washington D.C. region are people walking or biking (MWCOG).